seven-foot-two/turtle-time/README.md

 In selecting these elements specifically, we are aiming to center our predictive model and keep the user-experience as streamlined we can.

-You can view our deployed dashboard here: [link pending final deployment]
+You can view our deployed dashboard here: http://turtledashboard.ddns.net/

 ## Future State